kategable/nx/docs/blog/2023-11-22-unit-testing-expo.md

 ## Writing and Running Unit Tests

 When you use Nx, it not only configures and sets up Jest, but also creates a default unit test for every expo component that is being generated.
-Here’s what that looks like:
+Here's what that looks like:

 ```typescript
 import { render } from '@testing-library/react-native';